-Message by Jelly MI, in Operation Wolverine, #general
+Message from Jelly MI in Operation Wolverine #general

 We can focus on fancy names after we have some solid plans.
 I'm going to get in touch with some NPI folks today, if possible, and we'll take it from there.

 Sounds good man

 Great, thanks.
 It will be interesting to see how it will pan out with both events being close to one another.

 I'm missing something, what is the second event?